 Remediation is an informal process used by the Board to involve licensees on building projects in Nebraska subject to the E&A Regulation Act.
-While remediation may cause delays and added expense, it ensures that the health, safety, and welfare of the public is protected through the involvement of licensed professionals.
+While remediation may cause delays and added expense, it ensures that the health, safety and welfare of the public are protected through the involvement of licensed professionals.

 My project is already under construction.
 Must construction stop during remediation?

 Not necessarily.
 A complaint and the remediation process is not a stop order.
 The licensed remediation professional will review any existing plans and the structure itself to identify any deficiencies.

 If the remediation professional identifies immediate concerns of public safety, it is the professional’s responsibility to notify appropriate authorities.
 The notification may result in a stop order from a local building official.
 It may be appropriate to stop construction if the remediation professional identifies deficiencies that constitute an immediate threat to life, health, and property.